SuperOfficeDocs/superoffice-docs/docs/en/api/web-services/proxies/built-in.md

 ## Locally

 In this case, everything runs within the same process.
+[Follow the guide to bootstrap NetServer][4] in your application using dependency injection.

 ![03][img1]

 To call a NetServer web service locally:

-1. Add the following NetServer binaries to your application (project references).
+1. Add the [SuperOffice.NetServer.Services][3] package to your application (project references).

-    * SoCore.dll
-    * SuperOffice.Service.dll
-    * SuperOffice.Service.Implementation.dll

 2. In the application’s configuration file, set `DefaultMode` to **Local**.